Also under Workplace Injury And WorkCover ClaimsWorkplace Injury And WorkCover Claims Home

 |Your first 13 weeks off work:||95% of your pre-injury wage.|

 |After 13 weeks off work:||80% of your wage for up to 130 weeks, or longer if you continue to remain unfit for work.|

 Note: allowances and overtime are payable for up to 52 weeks.

 If your WorkCover claim is accepted, you will be offered a weekly income payment in replacement of your usual wage.
-Here is a quick checklist on how to calculate your WorkCover income payments.

 The maximum rate for weekly payment is twice the State average weekly earnings, currently standing at $2000.